Harper to host free summer concert series

 “It’s a good time to start,” Clemons said.
 “There’s enough room to do this safely.”

 Fans of live music may be excited at the prospect, and so are the performers.
 Hedberg, who directs the Faculty Octet and Jazz Ensemble in addition to singing with C11, said he’s never had an easier time lining up 12 musicians for a gig.

 “It was, instantly, ‘Yes!
 Yes!
 Please!
 Let’s play some music!” he laughed.
 “For most of the group, it’s their first live booking” since March 2020.

 Clemons said he hopes that kind of excitement will continue to make the series an annual fixture on Harper’s campus.
 He’d like to add concessions in future years and build a summer music tradition.

 The Outdoor Pavilion Free Concert Series at Harper College will take place 7:30 p.m.
-Thursdays from June 10 through July 29 at the Ender Pavilion.
+Thursdays from June 10 through July 29 at the outdoor pavilion.
 Admission is free and open to the public.
 Attendees are advised to bring their own blankets or lawn chairs and park in lot 14 off the Roselle Road entrance due to sidewalk maintenance and pavement work on the north side of campus.
 Restrooms are available in nearby campus buildings.
 In case of bad weather, concerts will be moved to the J Theatre, J143.
 For more information, call the Harper Box Office at 847.925.6100 or visit events.harpercollege.edu.